PlaidCloud/website/content/en/docs/tutorials/hello-minikube.md

 ## Enable addons

-The minikube tool includes a set of built-in {{< glossary_tooltip text="addons" term_id="addons" >}} that can be enabled, disabled and opened in the local Kubernetes environment.
+The minikube tool includes a set of built-in {{< glossary_tooltip text="addons" term_id="addons" >}} that can be enabled, disabled and opened in the local PlaidCloud environment.

 1. List the currently supported addons: